able8/translate-docs/docs/tr-84-working-files-go.md

 )

 func main() {
-    // Stat returns file info.It will return
+    // Stat returns file info.
+It will return
     // an error if there is no file. fileInfo, err := os.Stat("test.txt")
     if err != nil {